dowlandaiello/ic-sandbox/README.md

 ## Todo

-- [ ] Syntax rework to implement original lafont paper spec
+- [x] Syntax rework to implement original lafont paper spec
+- [ ] Do we even need net buffers?
+- [ ] Rework some instances of expensive cloning to use Rc<>
+- [ ] Partition support